F-1 Visa to Green Card: How You Can Go From Student to Permanent Resident

 • Commercial success in performing arts

-If you are a top-performing student or researcher in Dallas or Houston, and you believe your work stands out nationally or internationally, this path may be worth exploring.
+If you are a top-performing student or researcher in Dallas or Houston and meet F-1 visa eligibility standards, this path may be worth exploring.

 2. Receiving Employer Sponsorship

-Many F-1 visa holders transition to a green card through employment-based sponsorship after graduation.
-If you find a job in Dallas or Houston and your employer is willing to sponsor you, there are two main visa categories to consider: EB-2 and EB-3.
+Many F-1 student visa holders move from F-1 to green card through employment after graduation.
+If you find a full-time job in Dallas or Houston and your employer is willing to sponsor you, you may qualify for an EB-2 or EB-3 visa.

 EB-2 Visa: Advanced Degree or Exceptional Ability